 In recent years, Yvette has worked as Chief Development Officer for St. Andrew’s Charitable Foundation increasing contributions by 73% since 2011, raising annually more than $1.3m, and preparing the organization for its first endowment campaign.
 Yvette joins LBH most recently from her leadership role as the Managing Director of Development for the Missouri Historical Society, where she led a team that raised more than $4 million annually and providing leadership on an ongoing capital campaign.

 Yvette obtained her CFRE credential in 1999 and has maintained it for decades.
 In 2017, she achieved her credential of Chartered Advisor in Philanthropy (CAP) from the American College of Financial Services and her Masters in Philanthropic Studies from Indiana University Lilly Family School of Philanthropy.
-She has served as a member of the Association of Fund Raising Professionals Board of Directors and has also volunteered with numerous nonprofit agencies, including the St. Louis Planned Giving Council, Haven of Grace, and ALDE.
-Yvette has a special passion for young professionals serving nonprofits and is one of the founders of Launch St. Louis serving as a founding board member for several years.
+In 2019, she was chosen for the Focus Leadership St. Louis program.
+She has served three terms as a member of the Association of Fundraising Professionals Board of Directors and has also volunteered with numerous nonprofit agencies, including the St. Louis Planned Giving Council, Haven of Grace, and ALDE.
+Yvette was named the 2024 Outstanding Fundraising Executive by the St. Louis Regional Chapter of AFP.
+She has a special passion for young professionals serving nonprofits and is one of the founders of Launch St. Louis serving as a founding board member for several years.

 Diane Bauhof, CFRE